LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 # Other options

-while the typeclass based solution describe above is the on that's recommended, nothing stopping users from using any other JSON libraries.
+while the typeclass based solution described above is the one that's recommended, there is nothing stopping users from using any other JSON libraries.

-For example, here is a small snippet which demonstrates how to marshal plain scala objects into JSON and send it over the wire using the bundled, reflection based [Jerkson](https://github.com/codahale/jerkson/) library:
+For example, here is a small snippet which demonstrates how to marshal a plain scala object into JSON and send it over the wire using the bundled, reflection based [Jerkson](https://github.com/codahale/jerkson/) library:
 ```scala
 object MyController extends Controller{